Role-based access control: Relation to other models

 RBAC is a flexible access control technology whose flexibility allows it to implement DAC or MAC.
 DAC with groups (e.g., as implemented in POSIX file systems) can emulate RBAC.
 MAC can simulate RBAC if the role graph is restricted to a tree rather than a partially ordered set.

 Prior to the development of RBAC, the Bell-LaPadula (BLP) model was synonymous with MAC and file system permissions were synonymous with DAC.
 These were considered to be the only known models for access control: if a model was not BLP, it was considered to be a DAC model, and vice versa.
 Research in the late 1990s demonstrated that RBAC falls in neither category.
 Unlike context-based access control (CBAC), RBAC does not look at the message context (such as a connection's source).
 RBAC has also been criticized for leading to role explosion, a problem in large enterprise systems which require access control of finer granularity than what RBAC can provide as roles are inherently assigned to operations and data types.
-In resemblance to CBAC, an Entity-Relationship Based Access Control (ERBAC, although the same acronym is also used for modified RBAC systems, such as Extended Role-Based Access Control) system is able to secure instances of data by considering their association to the executing subject.
+In resemblance to CBAC, an Entity-Relationship Based Access Control system is able to secure instances of data by considering their association to the executing subject.